manuvantara/project-movera-contracts/README.md

 Ensure that it's installed with `near --version` (or `npx near --version`)

-Step 1: Create an account for the contract
+Step 1: Create an account for the paricullar contract
 ------------------------------------------

 Each account on NEAR can have at most one contract deployed to it.
 If you've already created an account such as `your-name.testnet`, you can deploy your contract to `near-blank-project.your-name.testnet`.
 Assuming you've already created an account on [NEAR Wallet], here's how to create `near-blank-project.your-name.testnet`: